-The buzz around equity release has been getting louder over recent years, but never so loud as in Q1 2022.
-As the cost of living bites and headlines report of inflation reaching a 40 year high, the number of new and returning equity release customers hit a new quarterly milestone of 23,395.
+The buzz around equity release has been getting louder over recent years, but never so loud as in the third quarter of 2022.
+As the cost of living bites and inflation remains at a 40 year high, the number of new and returning equity release customers hit a new quarterly milestone of 25,519.

 Although demand for equity release dipped during the pandemic, 2022 looks set to be a record year for over 55s tapping into the hard earned savings tied up in their home.
 And with a reported £740 billion of available equity, it’s little wonder equity release has become part of more homeowners later life planning.

 Can your home be the answer to the cost of living nightmare?